The Best Reboots & Remakes

 Star Trek (2009)

 How do you reboot a science fiction classic with one of the most passionate and possessive fanbases?
-You don't try and emulate the past.
+You don't try and recreate the past.
 You don't erase it or ignore it either.
 Instead you just tweak it with a little bit of narrative time travel.
 JJ Abrams split the Star Trek timeline with an alternate reality storyline that allows its new Enterprise crew to do its thing without having to imitate the William Shatner/Leonard Nimoy crew.
 Yes, that's going to piss off a few Trekkies, but Star Trek gave the rebooted franchise freedom to play while respecting what people cherished about the original Star Trek by leaving it in the past.

 Rise of the Planet of the Apes (2011)